openedx/edx-documentation/en_us/shared/manage_live_course/discussions_students.rst

   to the discussion administration team.

 To select a feedback option, you use the icons at the top right of each post, response, or comment.
-When you move your cursor over these icons a label appears.
+When you move your pointer over these icons a label appears.

 .. image:: ../../../shared/images/Discussion_options_mouseover.png
- :alt: The icons at top right of a post, shown before the cursor is
+ :alt: The icons at top right of a post, shown before the pointer is
       placed over each one and with the Vote, Follow, and More labels.
+ :width: 400

 When you select the "More" icon, a menu of the options that currently apply appears.